Armotik/NaurelliaCraftWebsite/readme.md

 14/04/2023 - Deleting project content
-14/04/2023 - Cleaned up the code, reset everything to the initial commit and started again but with a better structure 14/04/2023 - Added a file upload system for the users (skin) and modified the User entity to add the skin path
+14/04/2023 - Cleaned up the code, reset everything to the initial commit and started again but with a better structure 14/04/2023 - Added a file upload system for the users (skin) and modified the User entity to add the skin path 15/04/2023 - Added 2 new entities : UserIG and InfractionsIG also updated the User entity to handle french date format and started update the SecurityController to handle the new entities
 ```

 ---